Micro Pomeranian, teacup Pomeranian, Micro Teacup Pomeranian, Mini Poms, Merle Pom, Miniature Pomeranian, standard Pomeranian

 POMS DO NOT HAVE SHORT OR FLAT OR SILKY OR SOFT SMOOTH FUR

-BREEDING ADULTS SHOULD ALL BE UNDER 3 KILO MALES SMALLER THAN THE FEMALES FOR THEM TO BE BREED STANDARD SIZE
+BREEDING ADULTS SHOULD ALL BE UNDER 3 KILO MALES SMALLER THAN OR THE SAME SIZE AS THE FEMALES FOR THEM TO BE BREED STANDARD SIZE PUPPIES.

 PUPPIES SHOULD NOT BE BIGGER THAN 2LB AT 8 WEEKS TO BE BREED STANDARD SIZE

-if you want to buy in the uk, you need to ask if the parents have been MRI'd with a clear 0 result for SM/CM as it is a problem in the uk and breeders are carrying on breeding from affected lines without testing.
+if you want to buy in the UK and the poms are from English pedigrees, you must to ask if the parents have been MRI'd with a clear 0 result for SM/CM as it is a problem in the UK and breeders are carrying on breeding from affected lines without testing.
 You can read more here and see some of the affected pedigrees here also http://www.pommaniapoms.com/syringomyelia.htm

 Study the breed standard, get a clear image in your mind of the type you want even if it does look different to how you interpret the breed standard you have to live with the dog and love it as your pet firstly so that is more important and our standard is very open to interpretation